-Here is a quick recap of what we have learned in this article:
+Here is a quick recap of the data science vs data mining article:

-- Data mining and data science are often interchangeably used; however, data science is the big umbrella that encompasses data mining as well
+- Although used interchangeably; however, data science is the umbrella term that encompasses data mining as well.

-- Data mining is the process in which data is turned into insights by digging (mining) through various past and present datasets and finding patterns and trends in data
+- Data mining is the process in which data is turned into insights by digging (mining) through various past and present datasets and finding patterns and trends in the data.

-- Data mining requires a lot of technical and analytical knowledge, whereas data science needs business knowledge along with technical, analytical, and creative thinking skills
+- Data mining requires a lot of technical and analytical knowledge, whereas data science needs business knowledge along with technical, analytical, and creative capabilities.

 People are also reading: